 Warm Light poured through the opening in the tree branches above my head.
 The stones below now radiated a soothing heat from the sun.
 I stopped and lifted my face to greet the gentle rays.

 Yes, this ancient prayer path was taking me places I recalled long ago; it brought to my rememberance all the love my Abba Father had poured out upon me throughout my life, both before and after I personally came to know Him.

 I whispered, “This has been a long journey, Father.
 Thank you for reminding me that I have not been alone.”
-My heart stirred as I heard Him whisper sweet comfort, “Shhhh.
+My heart stirred as I heard Him gently reply, “Shhhh.
 Be still, Lou.
 Follow Me.
-I know where I am going; you will be okay.”
+Don’t be afraid.
+You are going to be okay.”

 And then I remembered a dear friend who is in terrible emotional darkness, blackness so thick that her very life hangs in the balance.
 I calmly prayed for her, knowing I could still follow Him while holding up my dear friend’s arms in battle.

 A kind looking white haired couple slowly meandered over to the Labyrinth.
 Part of me suddenly felt I should hurry and finish so as to allow them the freedom to “start” the prayer walk . . . and then I realized my own truth.

 I laughed openly, “This is like life; you can’t rush it!”